 This chapter was added to the APPP in July 2018.

-A carer, in this context, is usually a family member or a friend.
+Carers, in this context, are usually family members or a friends.

 Carers can play a significant role in preventing and detecting abuse and neglect for the people they care for.
 The vast majority of carers strive to act in the best interests of the person they support.
 There are times, however, when carers themselves experience abuse from the person to whom they are offering care and support or from the local community in which they live.